Maurie Mulheron gives us all an insight into the effects that Local Schools, Local Decisions has had on education in NSW. . .

 While not preventing the full impact of the cuts to education, the strikes did achieve some important protections, at least for public school teachers.
 In response to the industrial action, the Department withdrew the plan to provide all schools with an actual staffing budget, making it notional instead.
 A school’s staffing entitlement, which was to be replaced by an unregulated principal’s choice of the ‘mix and number’ of staff, was also protected.

 The Commission of Audit had declared that all staff ratios were to be removed from industrial agreements, citing NSW public school class sizes as the first example.
-“The Commission of Audit agrees that some workforce management policies and input controls are managerial prerogatives and should not be incorporated into awards…Examples are: teacher to pupil ratios…”xxiii
+“The Commission of Audit agrees that some workforce management policies and input controls are managerial prerogatives and should not be incorporated into awards…Examples are: teacher to pupil ratios…”xxiv

 A public campaign in the lead-up to the strikes led to references to class sizes reconfirmed in subsequent industrial agreements.
 Finally, the plan to abolish the incremental pay scale was also withdrawn.